-I love the possibilities that July brings.
-It’s a new month, but it also signals the beginning of the second half of the year.
+I love the possibilities that July 1 brings.
+It’s the beginning of a new month, but it also signals the beginning of the second half of the year.
 It’s like a mini-January.

 (Prefer to listen to an audio version of this article?
 If so, just click the audio link below.)

-But, if 2018 hasn’t been all that you hoped it would be – if you feel stuck, frustrated, or overwhelmed – or you’ve lost sight of the things you really wanted to do this year – you can regroup and start fresh in July.
+So, if 2020 hasn’t been all that you hoped it would be – if you feel stuck, frustrated, or overwhelmed – or you’ve lost sight of the things you really wanted to do this year – you can regroup and start fresh in July.

-If you’re ready to regroup for the second half of 2018, to set yourself on a calmer, healthier, sexier or more productive path, here are 4 things to do this weekend and next week to set yourself up for success:
+If you’re ready to regroup for the second half of 2020, to set yourself on a calmer, healthier, more passionate, or more productive path, here are 4 things to do right now to set yourself up for success: